-I have two passions in my life.
-My family, and my photography.
+I have four passions in my life.
+My family, friends, golf, and photography.
 I will leave it up to you to decide their order of importance.
-I can only say that my life would be incomplete without all both of them.
-Obviously there is more to me but these are the two things that occupy my conscience being at any given moment.
+I can only say that my life would be incomplete without all three of them.
+Obviously there are more but these are the three things that occupy my conscience being at any given moment.

 I retired February 07, 2018 from Ohnward Bancshares, Inc. as the Chief HR Officer after an 18 year career with that wonderful organization.
 Prior to that I spent many years in HR Consulting and Insurance work.

-I am in the process of starting a corporate photography business called “Have Studio Will Travel.”
+I started a corporate photography business called “Have Studio Will Travel.”
 I have a full complement of studio strobes, modifiers, and backdrops.
 I think there is a huge need for professional head shots, corporate marketing, and product photography.

 The photo above.
 Well it symbolizes my philosophy of eating dessert first.
-This image was taken with a Nikon D90 camera (which I have since sold to a good friend and fellow photography enthusiast) by Krista Grant who was a friend and one of my bosses.
+This image was taken by Krista Grant who was a friend and one of my bosses.
 There is another saying which, has become one of my favorites.
 “Yesterday is past, tomorrow is a mystery and today is gift, that is why it is called the present.”
 “Life is short so eat dessert first.”
 Krista’s life ended all too short and she worked way too many hours.
 So eat dessert first and enjoy life my friends because you probably won’t get a second chance.